morrisfitz/How-to-Make-a-Bed/README.md

    - a) Acquire the first pillow and place it into one of the pillow cases.
    - b) Fold the pillow flap over the pillow.
    - c) Fluff the fitted pillow to evenly distribute the pillow contents.
-   - d) Repeat steps a-c for the second pillow and the remaining pillow case.
+   - d) Repeat steps a to c for the second pillow and the remaining pillow case.

 8) Complete the action of making the bed by laying each pillow flat on the head of the bed; this fills the gap created between the top of the fitted duvet and the headboard of the bed.